lucassaraivaleao/curso-git-letscode/README.md

-# Curso Digital: Git/Versionamento
+# Curso Digital: Git

-## Gravando mudanças no repositório
+# Salvando as modificações no Git

 ## Salvando alterações no Git

-* comando git push
+* uso do comando restore
-* comando git pull
+* uso do comendo git pull
-* comando git fetch
+* uso do comando git fetch